spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

-You will also find the option to remove all variables from the Variable Explorer and the option to search variables by its name or type, filtering according to the text entered in the search box.
+There is also a button to remove all displayed variables, and a search box to find objects by  name or type.

 .. image:: images/variable_explorer/variable-explorer-search.gif
    :align: center